MaksimsTurs/statix.js/README.md

 	}
 });
 ```
-`setter value` - set new value and trigger the executions for all subscribers.\
+`setter value` - set new value and trigger the executions for all subscribers.
-`subscribe` - subscribe all provided functions from `views` to the signal, immediately invoke the subscriber.\
 ```js
 import statix from "statix.js";